tlux/fl_hook_client/README.md

 `FLHook.Command` protocol.

 By default, also events from the server will be sent to all subscribed processes.
-You can add a subscription for the current process as follows:
+You can add a listener for the current process as follows:

 ```elixir
 FLHook.Client.subscribe(client)
 ```

-You can also subscribe other processes:
+You can also register other processes as listeners:

 ```elixir
 pid = self()